aaumar/Math-Behind-AI/_posts/2021-12-29-optimizers-in-machine-learning.md

 $$\begin{aligned}v_t&=\gamma v_{t-1}+\eta\nabla_w J(w) \\ w_{k+1}&=w_k - v_t\end{aligned}$$

-The momentum term $\gamma$ is bounded to $$0<\gamma<1$$, but is usually set to $$0.9$$.
+The momentum term $$\gamma$$ is bounded to $$0<\gamma<1$$, but is usually set to $$0.9$$.
 The momentum term increases whose gradients point in the same directions and reduces updates whose gradients change directions.
 As a result, the momentum helps faster convergence and reduces the oscillation.

 # Adagrad

 Instead of using a fixed learning rate as we already saw earlier, adagrad comes with an idea to use an adaptive learning rate so it can learn fast and slow the learning process to prevent the weights from oscillating.
-Adagrad uses a different for every weight $w_i$ at every time step $k$.
-We denote $g_{k,i}$ as the gradient of the cost function w.r.t. the weight $$w_i$$ at time $$k$$:
+Adagrad uses a different for every weight $$w_i$$ at every time step $$k$$.
+We denote $$g_{k,i}$$ as the gradient of the cost function w.r.t. the weight $$w_i$$ at time $$k$$:

 $$g_{k,i}=\nabla_{w_k} J(w_{k,i})$$